Leonardo-Boss/suckless-site/www.suckless.org/common/project_ideas.md

 PROJECT IDEAS FOR FUTURE GSOCs
 ==============================
-We applyed as a mentoring organization for [Google Summer of Code 2009](http://code.google.com/soc/), but were rejected this time.
+We applied as a mentoring organization for [Google Summer of Code 2009](http://code.google.com/soc/), but were rejected this time.
 Perhaps we will apply in 2010 again.

 Background
 ----------